Bread05/Epicgamergaminggamergame/README.md

-NVM ive got it now but it is giving me compile errors when opening, just a moment trying to get to the bottom of it. yeah it is not working at all for me. its all broken looking =[
+NVM ive got it now but it is giving me compile errors when opening, just a moment trying to get to the bottom of it. yeah it is not working at all for me. its all broken looking =[ its stuck waiting for unitys script to execute...idk whats wrong lol im just going to let it run maybe it will open soon?
+Any suggestions?